web-auth/doc/webauthn-in-a-nutshell/attestation-and-metadata-statement.md

 # Metadata Statement

 {% hint style="info" %}
 This page is about an advanced feature.
-You can skip it if you are new with Webauthn
+You can skip it if you are new with WebAuthn.
 {% endhint %}

 {% hint style="danger" %}